St. Armands

 Regardless of the type of house, we encourage all homeowners to use waterproof materials in non-conforming spaces.
 When renovating, try to conform with current building codes as much as possible.
 Use pressure-treated framing and waterproof flooring, wallboard, doors, and trim.
 Raise power outlets.
 Elevate outside pool, HVAC, and other equipment.
 The goal should be to recover from future flooding events as quickly (and inexpensively) as possible.

-In December 2024, the State of Florida announced that they were finalizing a streamlined grant program called "Elevate Florida" that will pay you money to elevate or, in some cases, to rebuild your house.
+The State of Florida announced that they were finalizing a streamlined grant program called "Elevate Florida" that will pay you money to elevate or, in some cases, to rebuild your house.

 St. Armands Residents Association